-1JUSTICE BREYER suggests that case law under the Freedom of Information Act (FOIA) might provide a "roughly analogous" framework for courts to assess the Government's claim of state-secrets privilege.
-Ante, at 13 (plurality opinion).
+1Justice Breyer suggests that case law under the Freedom of Information Act (FOIA) might provide a "roughly analogous" framework for courts to assess the Government's claim of state-secrets privilege.
+Ante, at 210 (plurality opinion).
 Yet, at the same time, JUSTICE BREYER admits that the analogy is "imperfect," and stresses that "nothing in [his] opinion should be taken to suggest" that FOIA law is "directly" relevant.
 Ibid.
 No party has proposed a FOIA approach to state secrets, presumably because the statute has no apparent connection to the state-secrets privilege.
 Like the parties, I do not think that FOIA is relevant in this context.
 This Court has held that FOIA's "basic purpose" is to "open agency action to the light of public scrutiny," regardless of the "particular purpose for which the document is being requested."
 Department of Justice v.
 Reporters Comm. for Freedom of Press, 489 U.S. 749, 772 (1989) (internal quotation marks omitted).
 That "basic purpose" is antithetical to the state-secrets privilege, which exists to protect "military matters [that] should not be divulged," even when a party demonstrates "the most compelling necessity."
 Reynolds, 345 U.S., at 10, 11.
 Thus, FOIA favors disclosure regardless of a party's need, while the state-secrets privilege mandates secrecy even if need is at its zenith.

-that military secrets are at stake," "even the most compelling necessity cannot overcome the claim of privilege."
+erence is required because it is the responsibility of the Executive, "not that of the judiciary, to weigh the variety of complex and subtle factors in determining whether disclosure of information may lead to an unacceptable risk of compromising" the Nation's safety.
+CIA v.
+Sims, 471 U. S. 159, 180 (1985).
+Ultimately, if the court is "satisfied that military secrets are at stake," "even the most compelling necessity cannot overcome the claim of privilege."
 Reynolds, 345 U. S., at 11; see also Trump v.
-Vance, 591 U. S. , (2020) (THOMAS, J., dissenting) (slip op., at 10).
+Vance, 591 U. S. -, - (2020) (Thomas, J., dissenting).

 Reynolds itself involved only a "dubious" need for privileged material.
 The plaintiffs were widows of three civilians who died when a military flight "testing secret electronic equipment" crashed.
 345 U.S., at 3.
-The plaintiffs filed suit under the Federal Tort Claims Act.
-28 U.S.C. §1346 et seq., and the Government invoked the state-secrets privilege to withhold the Air Force's accident investigation report and related materials.
+The plaintiffs filed suit under the Federal Tort Claims Act, 28 U.S.C. § 1346 et seq., and the Government invoked the state-secrets privilege to withhold the Air Force's accident investigation report and related materials.
 See 345 U.S., at 3-4.
 The Court sustained the privilege because the plaintiffs "posed the privilege question for decision with the formal claim of privilege set against a dubious showing of necessity."
 Id., at 11.
 Specifically, the plaintiffs had adduced "nothing to suggest that the electronic equipment . . . had any causal connection with the accident," making discovery into the equipment unnecessary.
 Ibid.
 The Government also had "offered to make the surviving crew members available for examination," but the plaintiffs declined that invitation.
 Ibid.
 For these reasons, and not because the Court independently assessed whether "military secrets [were] at stake," ibid., the Court found the plaintiffs' need "dubious" and ordered the dismissal of their discovery request.

 In this case, the Court inverts the Reynolds test so that courts first ask whether the Government "has offered a valid reason for invoking the privilege," and then ask whether the requesting party has demonstrated sufficient need for the discovery.
-Ante, at 12.
+Ante, at 209.
 Now, a court "turn[s] to the issue of necessity" not to determine whether to evaluate the Government's reasons for invoking the state-secrets privilege, but rather to ascertain "how deeply to probe the details of, and basis for, the Government's privilege claim."
-Ante, at 13.
+Ante, at 210.